 Step 2: Exploding Can- Setup

 Plug in the stove at least three feet from a wall on a raised flat surface.
 Set the temperature to "high."
+Be extremely careful around the hot coils of the stovetop.
+You can get badly burned.

 Step 3: Exploding Can- Initiation